 How can you increase the confidence of your team?
 Would more group outrageous brainstorming help?
 Let everyone throw out their most creative thoughts, without feedback; write them down as they flow out and move on to the next one.
 Go back through your list to look for possible winners.
 Treating each team member’s input with equal respect will encourage repeated ideas.

-A huge impediment to creativity is being judged by others.
+A huge impediment to creativity is judgment by others.
 Compassion involves listening to their other’s ideas without immediately shutting them down with harsh criticism.

 Carefully consider each idea, weigh the positive and negative merits before pointing out possible flaws team members will be more likely to try again, to continue coming up with unique solutions.
 If you immediately respond in a negative way to an employee’s creative ideas how long do you think they will continue to give you new outrageous ideas?
 The next one could be just the innovative solution you need.